0

 Step 4: Smooth Animation with useEffect

 Our current implementation updates the fill instantly when clicking.
-Let's make the filling animation smoother by implementing a gradual fill using useEffect
+Let's make the filling animation smoother by implementing a gradual fill using useEffect:

 Now the heart fills up smoothly rather than instantly jumping to the new fill level!
 Here's how we accomplished this:

-to track the current animated fill level - Used
+1. Added a new state variable animatedFillPercentage to track the current animated fill level

-until it reaches the target - Used
+3. Used setInterval to gradually increment the animatedFillPercentage until it reaches the target

-to keep track of the interval so we can clean it up properly
+4. Used useRef to keep track of the interval so we can clean it up properly

 The key to smooth animation is making small incremental changes at a high frame rate.
 We increment by 2% every 16ms, which gives approximately 60 frames per second.